PavlidisLab/rdp/docs/migration.md

 rdp.settings.faq-file=file:faq.properties
 ```

+Consider also taking a look at the packaged [faq.properties](https://github.com/PavlidisLab/rgr/blob/main/src/main/resources/faq.properties)
+file and update your custom FAQ accordingly.

 ## Migrate from 1.3.x to 1.3.2

 NCBI gene broke because they introduced genes with unexpected date format.
 We